How to Start an LLC in Massachusetts

 Consider utilizing an LLC formation service

 Before you get started, there’s a worthy consideration to take.
 For a small fee, you can use a professional LLC formation service, which will make the entire process much simpler and quicker.
-Companies like Northwest Registered Agent and ZenBusiness charge a small fee for this service (starting at $49), and the time they can save you is well worth the cost.
+Companies like ZenBusiness and Northwest Registered Agent charge a small fee for this service (starting at $49), and the time they can save you is well worth the cost.

 If you choose to file on your own, it will take a bit longer, but you will save some money.
 Follow the steps below if you plan to file on your own.

 Name your new company

 Selecting a name for your company is the first major step you will need to take.
 A name must be selected before filing any paperwork, as the LLC name is essential to the Certificate of Organization filing.

 This step is important, for obvious reasons.
 You want to pick a name that suits your business and is memorable.
 It also must meet certain guidelines laid out by the state of Massachusetts.

 The main requirement is that the name must be unique – and distinguishable from any other business name in MA.
 To confirm availability, you can conduct a MA business name search online.

 In addition to the unique name requirement, MA has several other LLC naming requirements that must be met.
 The name must contain “LLC”, “L.L.C.” or “limited liability company”.
 It must not contain government-related words or phrases.
 And if it contains words from protected industries (banking, legal, medical, etc.) then special permission may be necessary.